Skip to main content

 destroy resources

-The dictionary functions like insert and remove behave like for non-resource dictionaries.
-Note however, that the result of these functions must be used.
+• The dictionary functions like insert and remove behave like non-resource dictionaries.
+Please note, however, that the result of these functions must be used:

 _18